DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/offline-upgrade.md

         ```

         1. Relative path to executing chart-syncer command, **not** the relative path between this YAML file and the offline package
-        2. Change to your image registry url
+        2. Change to your container registry url
-        3. Change to your image registry
+        3. Change to your container registry
         4. Can be any of the supported Helm Chart registries
         5. Change to chart repo url
-        6. Your image registry username
+        6. Your container registry username
-        7. Your image registry password
+        7. Your container registry password
-        8. Your image registry username
+        8. Your container registry username
         9. Your image vault password

     === "chart repo not installed"